g1na1011/DineAroundTown/README.md

-# SpinDine
+# DineAroundTown
-a simple web app that solves your indecisive dining problems
+a simple web app that lets you dine about town